jhu-statprogramming-fall-2022/biostat840-project3-pkgdown-yixuan-chen-elisa/github-vignettes/errors.md

 # Overview

 Package sastats includes a few convenience functions for estimating survey sampling errors.
-These are simple computations, and the functions are just thin wrappers for a bit of code.
+These are simple calculations, and the functions are just thin wrappers for a bit of code.
 Relevant measures:

   - standard error of the mean